 What happens when you don’t want their services?
 First, they’ll tell you that you must pay a service or trip fee.
 By then, you realize you must pay them cash regardless if they don’t do anything.
 So defeated, you consent to their services since you want to get inside your car and head home.

 Often, the scam ends here, but on different occasions, you’re not as fortunate.
 On not-so-lucky days, fake locksmithing is frequently done by amateurs who can damage your vehicle or door during the job.

 Pay Attention to the Bait and Switch Scam

-Ensure you get a fair detailed estimate, straightforward and complete price quotes.
-Moreover, ask the locksmiths to specify if they need to perform any extra tasks, repair, or part replacement that was not part of the job description you have agreed upon.
+Ensure you get a fair detailed estimate and straightforward and complete price quotes.
+Moreover, ask the locksmiths to specify if they need to perform any extra tasks, repair, or part replacement that were not part of the job description you have agreed upon.